Contents

 Personalized digital experiences

-There are multiple ways to create a personalized approach with your eCommerce strategy.
+There are multiple ways to create a personalized approach with your eCommerce support strategy.
 A good place to start is by personalizing email marketing.
 If you’re sending out product recommendations to subscribers, use automation software to recommend a product similar to ones they’ve previously bought or shown interest in.

 Self service tools and live chat